DegateCommunity/Degate/README.md

 There is still a lot to do in this new version, but all core functionalities (and even more) are implemented.

 Future functionalities remaining to implement (not limited) :
-- Modules (old feature),
 - Connection inspector (old feature),
-- Explicit full netlist exporter (old/new feature),
+- Explicit full netlist exporter (new feature),
 - More languages (new feature),
 - Integrated gate analyzer (new feature).